ireneliu521/Crime-Data-from-San-Francisco_Case_R/Crime Analysis.md

 <!--html_preserve-->

 If I use the whole data to plot on google map, the size of the HTML file will become too large.
 I used only two kinds of crimes in this graph.
-Please refer to the google map graph
+Please refer to the google map graph.

 9: Using annual counts, how much of DRUG/NARCOTIC offences can I explain using the number of LIQOUR LAWS, PROSTITUTION, and WEAPON LAWS violations?